+SUBJECT.

-SUBJECT: Maryland's Compliance with 7 CFR, Part 274 - Issuance and Use of
+Massachusetts' Compliance with 7 CFR, Part 274 - Issuance and Use of

-Program Benefits.
+Program Benefits

-This letter responds to the official draft report for audit number 27601-0017-10, Maryland's Compliance with 7 CFR, Part 274 - Issuance and Use of Program Benefits.
-Specifically, the Food and Nutrition Service (FNS) is responding to the two recommendations in the report.
+This letter responds to the official draft report for audit number 27601-0018-10, Massachusetts' Compliance with 7 CFR, Part 274 - Issuance and Use of Program Benefits.
+Specifically, the Food and Nutrition Service (FNS) is responding to the three recommendations in the report.